13776

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-Roblox reported EBITDA of $259.6 million this quarter, resulting in a 34.6% margin.
-Furthermore, Roblox has shown strong profitability over the last four quarters, with average EBITDA margins of 15.4%.
+This quarter, Roblox's EBITDA came in at negative $6.90 million, resulting in a negative 0.9% margin.
+The company has also shown above-average profitability for a consumer internet business over the last four quarters, with average EBITDA margins of 12.6%.

 Roblox Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Roblox's free cash flow came in at $78.11 million in Q4, turning positive year on year.
+Roblox's free cash flow came in at $191.1 million in Q1, up 133% year on year.

 Roblox Free Cash Flow

-Roblox has generated $124 million in free cash flow over the last 12 months, or 4.4% of revenue.
-This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.
+Roblox has generated $233.2 million in free cash flow over the last 12 months, a solid 7.9% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

 Is Now The Time?